Handkerchief

 Exhibited at Habibi Kiosk, Kammerspiele Munich as part of the show Global Munich.
 In perspective 21.6. - 29.6.2024

-Catalogue in German and English, p.
+Catalog in German and English, p.
 30 - 35

 History is what we carry with us by Luísa Telles